Other Aspects of Consciousness:

 Why is it called "The Hard Problem of Consciousness"?

-In the absence of information processing approach revealed by the DOS model, and thus, without the knowledge of how, where, why, etc. the knowledge (i.e. qualia - the qualitative content of the experience) is gained in a subjective experience, what baffles scientists and philosophers most is that subjective experience is the only phenomenon known to the mankind where knowledge about it comes in two parts: 1) understanding the description of the experience (which is possible by analogizing with the self), and 2) experiencing it – i.e., gaining the knowledge of the actual experience (i.e. qualia), which is not directly available to others, as subjective experience is limited to the self (as explained in the previous topic) and for each and every person, there is only one existing self, i.e. VP.
+In the absence of information processing approach revealed by the DOS model, and thus, without the knowledge of how, where, why, etc. the knowledge (i.e. qualia - the qualitative content of the experience) is gained in a subjective experience, what baffles scientists and philosophers most is that subjective experience is the only phenomenon known to the mankind where knowledge about it comes in two parts: 1) understanding the description of the experience, and 2) experiencing it – i.e., gaining the knowledge of the actual experience (i.e. qualia), which is not directly available to others, as subjective experience is limited to the self and for each and every person, there is only one existing self, i.e. VP.

 Such ontologically unique characteristic coupled with the mystery of how physical properties can give rise to the way things feel when they are experienced leads them to conjecture that consciousness is a fundamental part of the nature like as space, time and energy or is a fundamental interaction like gravitational or electromagnetic interaction, because like them, consciousness does not appear to be reducible to more basic interactions.